leventov/Koloboke/README.md

-## HFT Collections
+## Koloboke Collections

-This library extends Java Collections Framework with primitive specializations and more.
+This library is a carefully designed and efficient extension of the Java Collections Framework with primitive specializations and more.
 Java 6+.
 Apache 2.0 license.

 Currently only *hash sets* and *hash maps* are implemented.